What is International Credential Evaluation Service (ICES)?

 Scope and limits of ICES report

-For Canada immigration purposes
+ICES for Canada immigration purposes

-ICES is designated by Immigration, Refugees and Citizenship Canada (IRCC) to provide Educational Credential Assessment (ECA) reports for Canadian immigration purposes (Express Entry, Permanent Residency and Agri-Food Pilot).
+International Credential Evaluation Service is designated by Immigration, Refugees and Citizenship Canada (IRCC) to provide Educational Credential Assessment (ECA) reports for Canadian immigration purposes (Express Entry, Permanent Residency and Agri-Food Pilot).
 Many of the Provincial Immigrant Nominee Programs also accept the ECA.
 Please refer to the individual province for further details.

 The estimated processing time for an ECA is approximately sixteen (16) weeks from the date on which all required documents are received in ICES office.
 Timelines apply to all applicants including those already in progress.